Helen Gandy: Career

 Her genteel manner and pleasant voice contrasted sharply with this domineering presence.
 Yet behind the politeness was a resolute firmness not unlike his, and no small amount of influence.
 Many a career in the Bureau had been quietly manipulated by her.
-Even those who disliked him, praised her, most often commenting on her remarkable ability to get along with all kinds of people.
-That she had held her position for fifty-four years was the best evidence of this, for it was a Bureau tradition that the closer you were to him, the more demanding he was.
+Even those who disliked him praised her, most often commenting on her remarkable ability to get along with all kinds of people.
+That she held her position for fifty-four years was the best evidence of this, for it was a Bureau tradition that the closer you were to him, the more demanding he was.

-William C. Sullivan, an agent with the Bureau for three decades, reported in his memoir when he worked in the public relations section answering mail from the public, he gave a correspondent the wrong measurements for Hoover's personal popover recipe, relying on memory rather than the files.
+William C. Sullivan, an agent with the Bureau for three decades, reported in his memoir that when he worked in the public relations section answering mail from the public, he gave a correspondent the wrong measurements for Hoover's personal popover recipe, relying on memory rather than the files.
 Gandy, ever protective of her boss, caught the error and brought it to Hoover's attention.
 The director then placed an official letter of reprimand in Sullivan's file for the lapse.
-Mark Felt, deputy associate director of the FBI, wrote in his memoir that Gandy "was bright and alert and quick-tempered—and completely dedicated to her boss".
+Mark Felt, deputy associate director of the FBI, wrote in his memoir that Gandy "was bright and alert and quick-tongued—and completely dedicated to her boss, whose interests she constantly protected".